SuneGadegaard/DinnerWithFriends/README.md

 lists of boys and girls before building the model.
 Hence, different runs of the model will most likely result in different plans.

 In `main.py` a simple exmple showing how to use the code is implemented.
-A data example is provided in the file `exampleData.json` and this file is read using functionality from the `json`library.
+A data example is provided in the file `exampleData.json` and this file is read using functionality from the `json` library.

 The format of the data file is as follows

 ```
-"Girls": [List of names for the girls in the class],
+"Girls": [List of names (as strings) for the girls in the class],
-"Boys": [List of names for the boys in the class],
+"Boys": [List of names (as strings) for the boys in the class],
 "numOfEvents": integer specifying the number of events that should be planned,
 "minNumGuests": integer specifying the minimum number of kids in each group,
 "maxNumGuests": integer specifying the maximum number of kids in each group,
-"timeLimitInSeconds" : float spefifying the number of seconds which should be allocated to the solution,
+"timeLimitInSeconds" : float spefifying the number of seconds which should be allocated to the solution process - higher number leads to better solution,
 "shuffle_kids" : boolean spcifying whether the lists of boys and girls should be shuffled before building the model
 ```